RomioSahoo/MyInventoryApplication/README.md

 # MyInventoryApplication

 ## Functionality:
-User need to signup and then login with its credentials Allows user to add items on their shopping wishlist which later can be updated and deleted if that task fulfilled by user.
+User need to signup and then login with its credentials.

+Allows user to add items on their shopping wishlist which later can be updated and deleted if that task fulfilled by user.